leftmove/wallstreetlocal/README.md

 ## Getting Started

-This repository holds the [backend](./backend/) and [frontend](./frontend/) for wallstreetlocal.
+This repository holds the [backend](./backend/) and the [frontend](./frontend/) for wallstreetlocal.

-To visit the wallstreetlocal, you can go to [`wallstreetlocal.com`](https://wallstreetlocal.com).

-You can also see important resources used to create the site at the [resources](https://www.wallstreetlocal.com/about/resources) page, or view the OpenAPI documentation at the [API](https://content.wallstreetlocal.com/docs) page.
+To visit wallstreetlocal, you can go to [`wallstreetlocal.com`](https://wallstreetlocal.com).
+You can also see important resources used to create the site at the [resources](https://www.wallstreetlocal.com/about/resources) page, or view the OpenAPI API documentation at the [API](https://content.wallstreetlocal.com/docs) page.

 For more information, see the documentation for wallstreetlocal's development stack below.